tanishqkumar/lingua-fork/README.md

 For documentation of lingua, see [the original lingua repo](https://github.com/facebookresearch/lingua)

+Credit for most of the changes to stool and async eval go to Yangjun.

 ## Quickstart

 First, symlink the data dir to the shared cluster data directory